WORLD DAY

 · If you are willing to contribute either a video or live stream.

-Wishing you and your groups every success and with appreciation for all that you do for the animals.
+Wishing you and your group every success and an appreciation for all that you do for the animals.

 World Day for Animals in Laboratories is over 40 years old.
 The day was founded by the National Anti-Vivisection Society (NAVS) in 1979.
 Throughout the 1980s there were demonstrations and protests to mark World Day by anti-vivisection organizations in the UK and overseas.
 Among the targets were the Ministry of Defence’s Porton Down laboratory, Cambridge University and Shamrock Farm primate breeder.